-Since joining Doras in April 2007, Leonie Kerins has worked in a managerial role with responsibility for the Advice and Information Centre.
-A fluent French speaker who emigrated to France in 1992, Leonie spend over a decade working for the United Nations Education, Science and Culture Organisation (UNESCO), as part of a team guiding African governments through the World Heritage application process.
+Since joining Doras in April 2007, Leonie Kerins has worked in a managerial role initially with responsibility for the Advice and Information Centre and most recently as CEO.
+A fluent French speaker who emigrated to France in 1992, Leonie spent over a decade working for the United Nations Education, Science and Culture Organisation (UNESCO), as part of a team guiding African governments through the World Heritage application process.
 During her time at UNESCO, Leonie was routinely seconded to the Secretariat of the Executive Board, UNESCO’s decision-making body.
-Leonie has a Bachelor’s Degree in Social Sciences and a Master of Science in Population and Development Studies.
-Leonie is bilingual in French and English.
+Leonie has a Bachelor’s Degree in Social Sciences from University College Cork and a Master of Science in Population and Development Studies from the London School of Economics and Political Science.

 Finance Officer: Lilian O’Dwyer

 Lilian O’Dwyer joined Doras Luimní as Finance Officer in 2007.
 As Financial Officer she is responsible for the organisations daily financial operations, payroll and budgetary oversight.
 Lilian’s experience encompasses all aspects of financial administration and management in both the commercial and non-profit sectors.